What Types of Bank Accounts Should a Business Have?

 To ensure financial separation between your business and personal expenses, you need to open a business checking account.

-An operational checking account will serve as the financial hub for your company, and all earnings should flow into it.
+A business operating account (or business checking account) serves as the core hub for managing your company’s daily income and expenses.
 You should utilize it to pay ongoing expenses like credit cards, utilities, purchase office supplies, and cover travel expenses.

 You can also transfer money from this account into your investment and savings accounts, and you will need it if you sign up for a Revenued Business Card account.
 Revenued uses this account for cash draws and automatic payments.

 Be sure to leave a cushion of $500-$1,000 to safeguard against overdrawing your account.
-Revenued requires that you maintain a minimum balance of $1,000 in your business account at all times.
+Revenued requires maintaining at least $1,000 in your business checking account, which is standard advice for managing operational cash flow.

 Create an Account for Marketing Resources